tegt/keypartner/README.md

 created.
 The system provides a vendor price for Models and allows the Partner to set the retail price of each Product.

-Orders include shipping Label information and allow the Customer to identify and reuse multiple Destinations.
-Order processing accommodates multiple Items, external transaction clearing and culminates with XML Order submission to the "# Vending Partnerships through Keys
+Orders include shipping Address information and allow the Customer to identify and reuse multiple Addresses.
+Order processing accommodates multiple Items, external transaction clearing and culminates with XML Order submission to the "factory".

-This repository holds a set of PHP classes designed to support public sign up of Partners.
-Those Partners are allowed to extend Models which are XML documents with identified substitution points.
-When Partners extend Models they may specify values or upload files as assets to be to be built into the Models.
-Setting the permanent and optionally identifying default assets creates a new Product for that partner.

 ## Object hierarchy objectives